Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Simulation Study

 Fig.~\ref{fig:mean_std_ABC_quad} shows ABC under the non-Gaussian covariance model (G+SSC) with the acf distance Eq.~\eqref{eq:d_acf}.
 In all cases the ABC parameter estimates are consistent with the true values.
 The results are summarized in Table \ref{tab:results_exp2} for different distance functions and compared using the Fisher-matrix estimates.
 We average over $n_{\textrm{r}} = 25$ runs, and two ranges of the number of simulations: (1) the values $n_{\textrm{s}} = 2, 5, 10$, written as ``$\le p$'' in the table; and (2) the values $n_\textrm{s} = 20, 40$, denoted by ``$> p$''.
 For (2) the covariance matrix is non-singular, and thus only this case is available for the Fisher-matrix predictions.

 For a Gaussian input model covariance ABC (with the inverse-variance distance (Eq.~\eqref{eq:dist_data_diag}) shows standard errors (SE) of the parameter estimates close to the Cram\'er-Rao bound.
-Consequently, the ABC SE are smaller than the prediction from the Hotelling $T^2$ likelihood.

-With correlated data points via the addition of the SSC term, under the normal and Hotelling likelihood, the SE for the estimated tilt $\hat t$ is similar than for the uncorrelated case.
+With correlated data points via the addition of the SSC term, under the normal likelihood, the SE for the estimated tilt $\hat t$ is similar than for the uncorrelated case.
 However, the SE of the amplitude estimate $\hat A$ doubles.
-With ABC and the inverse-variance distance the SE of $\hat t$ is close to the Hotelling $T^2$ case, and the SE of $\hat A$ is in between the normal and Hotelling cases.
-Using the acf distance the SE($\hat t$) doubles, but the SE$(\hat A)$ increases only by a small amount, and is still lower than SE$(\hat A$) for the Hotelling $T^2$ case.
+With ABC and the inverse-variance distance the SE of $\hat t$ $\hat A$.
+Using the acf distance the SE($\hat t$) doubles, but the SE$(\hat A)$ increases only by a small amount.

 Table \ref{tab:results_exp2} also shows the standard deviation of the variance with the different $n_\textrm{s}$ cases.
 The acf distance results in larger variations compared to the inverse-variance distance.
 No systematic increase is visible for the case of singular covariance, and the values are relatively independent of $n_{\textrm{s}}$, see Fig.~\ref{fig:mean_std_ABC_quad}.
 This is not the case for the Fisher-matrix prediction, as already seen in the previous example, and SD[Var] diverges for $n_\textrm{s} = p + 2$.